Temples-Dev/Temples-Dev/README.md

 - 👋 Hi, I’m @Temples-Dev
-- 👀 I’m interested in ...
-Python,C, JavaScript, HTML, CSS, SASS, BOOTSTRAP, REACT, NEXTJS
+- 👀 I’m interested in Mobile App Development
 - 🌱 I’m currently learning ...
-Bash
+Kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various android projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... twitter @temples_dev

 <!---
 Temples-Dev/Temples-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.